kylebradshaw18/Kyles-Website/README.md

 # Overview
-This is my personal website using npm and angular 2.
+This is my personal website using bootstrap and jquery